Training at a Glance

 Clinical Rotations

 Training in child and adolescent psychiatry at the University of Iowa will encompass the requirements set forth by the American Board of Psychiatry and Neurology Residency Review Committee.
-The two-year subspecialty training in the child and adolescent psychiatry will include both outpatient and inpatient rotations, exposing residents to a wide range of clinical problems of varied complexity as well as in-depth experience in the psychiatric care of children and adolescents.
+The two-year subspecialty training in the child and adolescent psychiatry program will include both outpatient and inpatient rotations, exposing residents to a wide range of clinical problems of varied complexity as well as in-depth experience in the psychiatric care of children and adolescents.
+During their two-year subspecialty training, the child and adolescent residents are not required to take call.

 Child and Adolescent Psychiatry Outpatient Clinic